-Sign #3: You do not have much spare time to devote to writing marketing content.
+Sign #3: You do not have much spare time to devote to writing thought leadership content.

 In my experience, the most frequently cited reason why a lawyer is considering working with a ghostwriter is because they just do not have the non-billable time during the workday, or the time at night or on the weekends, to consistently devote to writing marketing content.